kruize/autotune/tests/scripts/local_monitoring_tests/Local_monitoring_tests.md

 In addition to the pre-requisites mentioned above we need to make sure that a workload with name `human-eval-benchmark` is running in the namespace `unpartitioned` and has the accelerator usage data.

+Check this out for running the benchmark: [How to run the human eval benchmark?](https://github.com/kruize/benchmarks/tree/master/human-eval-benchmark)

 Else, you can change the workload name and namespace name in the test to match with your workload.